feature-engine/feature_engine/docs/user_guide/encoding/StringSimilarityEncoder.rst

 **Note**

-This encoder will encode new categories by measuring string similarity between seen unseen categories.
+This encoder will encode new categories by measuring string similarity between seen and unseen categories.

 No preprocessing is applied, so it is on user to prepare string categorical variables for this transformer.